sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

     ![](./images/temp.png  " ")

-6. Confirm the machine learning model that was built.
-This has been done in lab 1 and lab 2 by executing the steps in the Credit Scoring notebook and Targeting Customers That Complete All Payments Notebook respectively.
+7. Confirm the machine learning model that was built.
+This has been done in Lab 1 and Lab 2 by running the steps in the Credit Scoring notebook and Targeting Customers That Complete All Payments Notebook respectively.

     ````
     <copy>